learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 Let's go ahead and fill in our controller.
 You'll notice in `application_controller.rb`, we have an `ApplicationController` class that inherits from `Sinatra::Base`.
 When we start up a server, the server will spin up an instance of the `ApplicationController` class to run our app.

 You'll also notice there is a `configure` block already in the controller.
-This configure block tells the controller where to look to find the views (your pages with HTML to display text in the browser.) and the public directory.
+This configure block tells the controller where to look to find the views (your pages with HTML to display text in the browser) and the public directory.

 When a client makes a request to a server to load an application, the request is received and processed by the controller.
 We need to set up a controller action to accept the request and respond with the appropriate HTML.